LegallyNotBlonde/Movie_Analysis/README.md

 ## Draft Plan for the project

 ### ETL: clean the data and save a data frame - Iosif - due date:
+* Load the Dataset: Use pandas to read the dataset.
-* remove lines with missing values - several columns have missing values
+* Remove Null Values: Check for nulls in important columns and handle them (drop or impute); several columns have missing values
-* remove unnecessary columns: column R, AA
+* Drop Irrelevant Columns: movie_imdb_link and aspect_ratio (column R, AA)
+* Convert Data Types where needed: Ensure that all features are in the appropriate format (e.g., convert categorical variables to numerical using encoding).
-* filter out or remove movies outside of US (US scope only)
+* Filter out or remove movies outside of US (US scope only)
-* options to validate the data: check for mispelling, wrong/future dates(years), other anomalies thatare more likely data errors
+* Other options to validate the data: check for mispelling, wrong/future dates(years), other anomalies thatare more likely data errors
-* correct the datatypes where needed
-* change columns' names for self-explnatory options
+* Change columns' names for self-explnatory options where needed
 * **After the data is cleaned the DataFrame will be saved in 'Outcome_Files' folder.**

 <p> GROUP: *After clean up, check the data what is left (size of the data, number of languages).* to verify if we have sufficient data

 #### Averages and data distribution - Jean - due date:
+* Use .describe() to get an overview of the dataset
 * Create a copy of the cleaned dataframe for safety (in case of any errors our cleaned data stays intact)
 * Averages of the whole data set gross revenue, budjet, movie duration, actors (do we need to do averages group by, for example, genre or budget?) **create a sepate data frame for it to is in Tablea**
 * Min and Max - for example 5 movies with the highest revenue and 5 movies with the lowest revenue - **create a sepate data frame for it to is in Tablea**
-* Data distribution for the following values: gross revenue, budget, and movie durations
+* Visualize the distribution of key features using box plots.for the following values: gross revenue, budget, and movie durations
 * T-test and ANOVA tests - are they beneficial for our type of data with multiple generes combined?

 ### Machine Learning - Sabrina: question to TAs: if Jean and I work in paralel on the same file and submit it to GitHub via different branches, will it combine them both well (no code will be lost)?

-1. Establish and assess Baseline metrics like linear regression ( gross revenue on y, using scaling)
+1. Establish and assess Baseline metrics like Linear Regression Model
+*  Use scaling (gross revenue, budject)
+* Split the Data: Use train-test split for model validation.
+* Build the Model: Use scikit-learn to create a linear regression model.
+* Evaluate Performance: Assess model performance using metrics like R², Mean Absolute Error (MAE), and Mean Squared Error (MSE).
+* Visualization: Scatter plot of predicted vs. actual sales.

 2.1.
 Create Neuron Network model (possibly  Sequential model with ReLU-activate), play with it such as:

+* Define the Neural Network: Use Keras to build a neural network model with appropriate layers.
+* Train the Model: Train the model on the training set and validate on the test set.
+* Evaluate Performance: Use the same metrics as in the linear regression phase.
+* Model Optimization
+•	Hyperparameter Tuning: Experiment with different architectures, activation functions, learning rates, and batch sizes:

 <p> - different number of **hidden layers**, different **activation button**,  adding/creating more **bins** for rare occurrences in columns.
 Increasing or decreasing the **number of values for each bin**.
 Adding **more neurons to a hidden layer**.
 <p> - changing the 2nd and 3rd activation function to 'sigmoid' is a good choice, this also helps boost the accuracy.
 Adding or reducing the number of epochs to the training regimen.